Akankshameshram29/Smart-Agri-Avisor/backend/README.md

 ## Notes

--   The `agrosmart.db` file is auto-generated on the first run.
+-   The `smart_agri_advisor.db` file is auto-generated on the first run.
 -   The `venv/` folder should **not** be committed to Git.